Collected by Eva Smith-Carroll

 In Ramah was there a voice heard, lamentation and weeping and great mourning, Rachel weeping for her children and would not be comforted, because they are no more.
 (Matthew 2:18.
 21st Century King James Version)

+A family where cruelty was passed down like an heirloom rocking chair from generation to generation.
+Opinion by Karen Tumulty, "The Trump father-son psychodrama," The Washington Post, July 7, 2020.
 I don't like half the folks I love.
 Paul Thorn singing about family reunions.
 See Mr. Thorn on You Tube.

 Sam may be blood, but he's not family.
 Fictional character Melinda Mickens (True Blood, HBO series), who surrendered her son Sam Merlotte for adoption, is questioning Sam's loyalty to his shifty birth family.